 Death saving throws don't reset after a short rest—instead, you recover one failed death saving throw after completing a long rest.
 Take care to rest properly.

-If you are hit by any damaging attack whilst dying, you automatically fail a death saving throw.
-Critical damage, likewise, cause you to fail one death saving throw.
+If you are hit by any damaging attack whilst dying, you automatically fail one death saving throw.
+Critical damage, likewise, causes you to fail one death saving throw.

 Sometimes, despite your best efforts, your best just isn't good enough—all things come to an end, and your character is unfortunately no exception.

 But with any luck, you fought a good fight and left the world a little less dark than when you first joined it.

 No corpse should be left out in the open to be torn apart by birds and wild dogs—a hero deserves a hero's send-off.

 If your adventuring party are able to recover your body, bury it, and throw an appropriately lavish funeral, they may buy a share of the unspent experience you had when you died—10 XP per gold spent on your funeral.

 Though victorious against the drow pirate Ravna Ry'len, Krazak suffered a mortal wound and died with 460 unspent XP.

 The surviving party members carry his body back to town, where they spend 46 gp on a lavish funeral—plenty of beer, food, and fire.
 The next day, they each take a share of Krazak's 460 XP.

 If you are using a Milestone leveling system, then consider this variant instead.